vegos/amnvolt_v3_firmware/Hardware Mod for V3 Battery Drain/README.md

 ### Mod Procedure

 1. **Locate the `K51G` transistor** near the Hi-Z circuit.
-2. **Heat and partially lift the drain pin** (typically lower-right pin).
-I didn't use hot gun air, as I was afraid of the 3d-printed enclosre.
-So, I took the more difficult way.
+2. **Desolder or try to remove the entire transistor so that the drain pin is lifted**.
 3. **Isolate the pad** beneath it using a square of **Kapton tape**.
 4. **Confirm disconnection**: no more continuity between the pad and battery +.
 5. **Identify a point on the board** that only becomes powered when the power switch is ON.
 (There are many points that you can get + voltage.
-I took the easiest way, to connect it to the ON/OFF switch.)
+I took the easiest way, to connect it to the ON/OFF switch.) -- WARNING: Check Update #3.
 6. **Solder a thin jumper wire** from that ON-only source to the lifted drain pin.
 7. **Check continuity** and functionality: device must boot and receive normally.